 Note-Taking Hint.

-Some PowerPoint slides will NOT be on the tests:
+There are a few types of PowerPoint slides that will NOT be on the tests:

 - slides about the Guinness Book of World Records, - slides that say "Fun Fact" and/or slides that are exclusively about animals, - slides that say "NOT ON TEST," - Also, citations at the bottom of slides will not be on the tests.